Geeksltd/MSharp.Docs/Tutorials/3/README.md

 # M# Tutorial - Episode 3: Uniqueness rules

-In this tutorial we continue our learning process with enriching previous topics and learn new topics:
+In this tutorial you will learn:

 - Uniqueness rules

 ## Requirements

-As a web developer, we should implement a project management system that lets user manage their projects and related tasks.
+In this tutorial, we are going to implement a project management system that lets user manage their projects and related tasks.
 Here are the sketches for list and model.

 ### Projects